"A", "B", "C", "D", "E", "F", "G"/"H", "I"/"J"/"K"/"L", "M"/"N"/"O",

 Loading: Providing or connecting an electrical device capable of accepting power to match the impedance of an antenna to a transmitter so that maximum power is radiated from a generating device, such as a transmitter.

 Lobe: A bulge on an antenna radiation pattern which indicates the direction in which radiated power is concentrated.
+An area of greater signal strength in the transmission pattern of an antenna.
+An identifiable segment of an antenna radiation pattern.

 Long-wire antenna: An antenna that is a wavelength or more long at its operating frequency.
 An end fed single wire antenna usually one wavelength or longer.
 An area of a radiation pattern plotted on a polar-coordinate graph that represents maximum radiation.